Authors guide#

 .

-When authors add a link to the documentation, it must be a valid public URL without requiring authentication.
+When you add a link to the documentation, it must be a valid public URL without requiring authentication.

 If it is not a valid link, or is private or local, then you must exclude it from linkcheck